PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/5 Plans.md

 (continue as needed)
 ### Plot Actions

-Action 1: Aeren d'Cannith learns of Geralt's heritage.
+Action 1: *Aeren d'Cannith learns of Geralt's heritage.*
 - Goal: Learn more about Geralt, his parents, and the schematics.
 - Actions: Start asking contacts about schematics and wait for party's arrival.

-Action 2: *Name of significant NPC(s) or organization(s) involved*
+Action 2: *Baelen ir'Torn and the Priest make it to Sharn.*
-- Goal: X
+- Goal:
 - X

 (continue as needed)